 Scholarship for Emerging Professionals

 Carolyn’s First Decade Fund was established in memory of long-time WIFV member and documentary filmmaker Carolyn Projansky as a way to honor her passion for visual storytelling, commitment to education and dedication to mentoring young filmmakers.
-Carolyn’s First Decade Fund is designed to help advance the careers of individuals in their first decade of working as media professionals and provide them with access to continuing skills development and to the larger film community.
+Carolyn’s First Decade Fund is a professional development grant designed to help advance the careers of individuals in their first decade of working as media professionals and provide them with access to continuing skills development and to the larger film community.

 Seed Fund for Documentary Filmmakers

 Few Seed Funds exist for documentary filmmakers.
 WIFV understands the importance of first-in support and is grateful for the many contributions it has received from its members to support this program.
 In addition to a grant of $2,500, WIFV will offer a mentoring component with accomplished WIFV members and bring the power of our programming events and workshops to address key education needs.
 The 2019 application period is closed.